mozkomor/GrinGoldMiner/README.md

 --------------------

 The miner is fully functional and uses our own (fastest known) algorithm.
-Cuckoo cycle can be further enhanced to be CPU friendly or asic-resistant.
 If you need a miner for your project, feel free to contact us.

 --------------------